pkelaita/l2m2/README.md

 - **Develop**
   - Run lint, typecheck and tests: `make` (`make lint`, `make typecheck`, and `make test` can also be run individually).
   - Generate test coverage: `make coverage`.
-  - If you've updated the supported models, run `make update-readme` to reflect those changes in the README.
+  - If you've updated the supported models, run `make update-docs` to reflect those changes in the README.
 - **Integration Test**
   - `cd` into `integration_tests`.
   - Create a `.env` file with your API keys, and copy `itests.example.py` to `itests.py`.